Halloween in Sleepy Hollow

 Old Dutch Church, Sleepy Hollow, NY.

 Climb aboard Sleepy Hollow’s annual Haunted Hayride and watch out for the Headless Horseman!
 Join the block party on Beekman Avenue before or after your hair-raising ride through the real Sleepy Hollow.
 Contact Village of Sleepy Hollow recreation department for tickets and information, www.sleepyhollowny.gov, 914-366-5109.
-2013 dates: October 25 and 26.
+2014 dates: to be announced (usually takes place the last weekend in October).

 Van Cortlandt Manor, 525 South Riverside Avenue, Croton-on-Hudson, NY.
 The Hudson Valley’s biggest, most exciting, most electrifying Halloween event returns for a whopping 21 nights!
 See more than 5,000 individually hand-carved, illuminated jack o’ lanterns in an elaborate walk-through experience.
 Meander through an 18th-century riverside landscape and discover a breathtaking display.
 Stroll through the Tunnel O’ Pumpkin Love and witness the incredible sight of gourd-filled Jack-in-the-Boxes springing up and bouncing around.
 See slithering ground snakes, a giant spider web, and go gaga over a collection of shrunken Little Monsters.
 Gaze in amazement at a towering pumpkin bonfire and a working doomsday grandfather clock.
 All made of jack o’ lanterns!
 Tens of thousands of visitors came to last year’s sold-out Blaze.
 Complete with original, atmospheric music, sound effects, and professional lighting, this is the tri-state area’s largest and most innovative Halloween happening.
 All admissions are by timed ticket only, which MUST be purchased in advance.
 Buy tickets online at www.hudsonvalley.org or call 914-631-8200.